Home

 · Gloves

-· Personal first aid kit & Medication (as or if required)
+· Personal first aid kit & Medication (as required)

 · Snack

 All clothing should be sufficient to suit the anticipated conditions, fleece pullover or similar should be carried or worn.
-Drinking materials should also suit the expected weather, remembering that even in the warmer seasons it is possible to suffer from hypothermia, or dehydration in cold weather.
-All spare clothing should be contained in a sealed dry-bag, remembering that no rucksack is totally waterproof.
+Drinking materials should also suit the expected weather, remembering that even in the warmer seasons it is possible to suffer from hypothermia, or even dehydration in cold weather.
+All spare clothing should be contained in a sealed dry-bag, as no rucksack is totally waterproof.

 Low Level (up to 300m asl) up to 2 to 3 hours walk duration